ramr/icescrum-openshift-quickstart/README.md

 icescrum-openshift-quickstart
 =============================

-Running iceScrum on RedHat's OpenShift PaaS
+Running iceScrum on Red Hat's OpenShift PaaS
 ===========================================
-This git repository is a sample DIY application along with the "orchestration" bits to help you install and run iceScrum along with Tomcat on RedHat's OpenShift PaaS.
+This git repository is a sample DIY application along with the "orchestration" bits to help you install and run iceScrum along with Tomcat on Red Hat's OpenShift PaaS.

 Steps to get a iceScrum running on OpenShift